luchi-fabbro/al-site-content/content/projects/hablog_project.md

 ---
 title: "HAB Log"
-description: "A private voice journal that transcribes everything you say and makes it searchable — so you can talk through your thoughts today and actually find them tomorrow."
+description: "A private video/voice journal that transcribes everything you say and makes it searchable — so you can talk through your thoughts today and actually find them tomorrow."
 image: "https://cdn.datanut.net/assets/images/hablogs_record_main.png"
 demo: "https://www.hablogs.com"
 order: 1